zhoujiahui01/DeepEnzyme_Score/README.md

 This Github project code are demonstrated on: Terpene synthases

-The associate manucript has been accepted for publication in ACS Catalysis (DOI: 10.1021/acscatal.6c01200)
+The associate manucript has been accepted for publication in ACS Catalysis

 If you find this work useful, please consider citing our publication:

 ```
+Cite:
 Title: Customizing Natural Products of Sesquiterpene Synthases by Mechanism-based Design and DeEnzyme_Score Screening
 Authors: Jiahui Zhou, Xiaoguang Yan, Mingyue Ge, Jiaqi Lin, Shengxin Nie, Yue Qu, Weiguo Li, Shengbo Wu, Qinggele Caiyin, Warispreet Singh, Jianjun Qiao, Meilan Huang
+DOI: 10.1021/acscatal.6c01200
 ```